larspetrus/Roofpig/README.md

 Properties: `colored`, `solved`, `tweaks`, `setup`

 In Roofpig, you define how the cube will look after the alg is done.
 By default, it's a fully colored cube.
-You can also make parts 'solved' (dark gray) or 'ignored' (light gray), move pieces, recolor stickers and sprinkle out **X**es.
+You can also make parts 'solved' (dark gray) or 'ignored' (light gray), move pieces, recolor stickers and sprinkle out **X**-es.

 But first we must talk about Cubexps.